-Paul Boyd's musical of version of Victor Hugo's classic novel "Notre Dame de Paris", Hunchback The Musical, was commissioned by Northern Ireland's Theatre At The Mill where the show premiered in December 2013 .
+Paul Boyd's musical version of Victor Hugo's classic novel "Notre Dame de Paris" - Hunchback The Musical - was commissioned by Northern Ireland's Theatre At The Mill where the show premiered in December 2013 .

-Hunchback The Musical was Paul's 22nd original stage musical, the first of two commissions for Theatre At The Mill, and drew upon Paul's 1994 musical adaptation of the same novel.
+Hunchback The Musical was Paul's 22nd original stage musical, the first of two commissions for Theatre At The Mill, and was based upon a 1994 musical adaptation that Paul had written based on the same novel.

 "To borrow a word from Craig Revel Horwood – Fann-Tass-Tick.
 Even he would approve of ‘Hunchback the Musical’ which opened on Monday night in the Theatre at the Mill Newtownabbey.